Why we invest in property

 Council rates and utilities

 As the owner, you’ll need to cover the council rates for the property.
-These rates will vary from state to state.
+These rates will vary from one local authority to another.
 Under standard residential tenancy agreements, the landlord is responsible for the costs for:

 - installation for initial connection to an electricity, water, gas service